livingdocsIO/documentation/content/operations/releases/master/master.md

 * Document creation from a table dashboard
 * New filter configuration
 * Inline editing of more metadata properties
+* Show publish state and allow quick publish under certain conditions
+* Display and inline editing for these metadata properties: `li-string-list`

-The following functionality has been added last release:
+The following functionality has been added in release-2021-03:
 * Basic configuration of table dashboards (main menu entry, filters, column layout)
 * Display and inline editing for these metadata properties: `li-text`, `li-boolean`, `li-category`, `li-document-reference`
 * Default column component that displays document thumbnail and title